 Once the cauliflower is tender, blend it together with the cooking liquid, adding miso paste and salt to taste.
 Return it to the skillet and add pasta.
 Toss to heat through and garnish with vegan Parmesan, parsley and freshly ground black pepper.

-Check the full recipe below for precise amounts and details and enjoy your pasta dinner!
+Check the full recipe for this vegan Alfredo pasta below and enjoy your new favorite pasta dinner!

 The Creamiest Vegan Fettuccine Alfredo